 For files with .exe extension, you must have the System Control privilege.
 The Remote Firmware Update licensed feature and Lifecycle Controller must be enabled.
+This is applicable for RACADM update, Redfish Simple update, and iDRAC GUI update.

 For files with .d9 extension, you must have the Configure privilege.
+This is applicable only for racadm fwupdate method.

-(i) NOTE: Ensure that all nodes in the system are powered off before updating the PSU firmware.

-NOTE: After upgrading the iDRAC firmware, you may notice a difference in the timestamp displayed in the Lifecycle Controller log.
+- i NOTE: Ensure that all nodes in the system are powered off before updating the PSU firmware. - NOTE: After upgrading the iDRAC firmware, you may notice a difference in the timestamp displayed in the Lifecycle Controller log.
 Time that is displayed in LC Log is different from NTP/Bios-Time for few logs during idrac reset.